devsecblueprint/devsecblueprint/docs/blueprint/devsecops-fundamentals.md

 ### Certifications

-So I had to recommend certifications that you should get in order to transition into DevSecOps, here are the list of things that I would recommend (not in a specific order):
+So if I had to recommend certifications that you should get in order to transition into DevSecOps, here are the list of things that I would recommend (not in a specific order):

 | Name                                                                                                                           | Level        |
 | ------------------------------------------------------------------------------------------------------------------------------ | ------------ |